-The small Pomeranian breed originated from an area called Pomerania, a northern geographical area between Germany and Poland along the Baltic Sea.
-The region's name comes from the Slavic expression "po more" which means "land at sea".
+The small Pomeranian breed originated from Pomerania, a northern geographical area between Germany and Poland along the Baltic Sea.
+The region's name comes from the Slavic expression "po more, " meaning "land at sea".

-However, back then, the tiny Pomeranian wasn't all so little.
+Back then, the tiny Pomeranian wasn't all so little.
 Their ancestors were powerful and athletic arctic dogs pulling a sledge through snowy terrain.
-This Spitz group is home to dogs like the Husky, Alaskan Malamute and Samoyed, who have the standard features of pointing ears and long muzzle.
+This Spitz group is home to dogs like the Husky, Alaskan Malamute and Samoyed, with standard features of pointing ears and long muzzles.
 Pomeranians also still have the double coat that keeps them warm in colder weather.